jefersonprimer/to-do-list/README.md

 # todo-list
-to-do list made with HTML5, CSS3 and JavaScript
+TODO list made with HTML5, CSS3 and JavaScript